Also born on this day, go figure

 got 'em

-for a publication called The Atlantic, they sure go way out of their lane posting about stuff that happens on the various continents a lot
+For a publication called The Atlantic, they sure go way out of their lane posting about stuff that happens on the various continents a lot

-ninja posts would also be nice, when I’m just moving stuff around to make pinned posts
+Ninja posts would also be nice, when I’m just moving stuff around to make pinned posts

 Books